top of page

 Craig Bradshaw, Legal Advisor

-Craig has been working in the field of human rights in the UK and Southeast Asia for nearly a decade.
+Craig has been working in the field of human rights in the UK and Southeast Asia for almost a decade.
 Working with both local and international organisations, he has focused on civil and political rights and economic, social and cultural rights across the region.
+He is currently employed as a Regional Legal Consultant for an international organisation specialising in business and human rights.

 creg.png